erikdejonge/puffin/README.md

 Puffin is a Python replacement for awk, cut, tr, and many other command line tools.
 Use familiar Python instead of a half dozen tools.

-    # Bash method to sum a column of numbers
+    # Other method to sum a column of numbers
     $ wc -l *.txt  | awk '{s+=$1} END {print $s}'
     468
     # Puffin
     $ wc -l *.txt  | puf 'sum(cols[0])'
     468

-    # Bash methods to get the second column of a csv
+    # Other methods to get the second column of a csv
     $ awk -F "\"*,\"*" '{print $2}' data.csv > names.txt
     $ cat data.csv | cut -f2 -s > names.txt
     # Puffin